Magome

 History

-Magome was the 43rd station out of 69 stations along the Nakasendo Route (534 km).
-The route connected Kyoto with Edo (Tokyo city) when the Tokugawa shoguns ruled Japan (1603-1867).
-The town is famous for the novelist Shimazaki Toson (1872–1943).
-He was born in Magome and created novels like Ie (The Family) and Yoake Mae (Before the Dawn).
+Magome (Magome-juku) has a history of over 400 years and was the 43rd out of 69 stations along the Nakasendo Route (534 km).
+The northern mountain route connected Kyoto with Edo (now called Tokyo) when the Tokugawa shoguns ruled Japan (1603 - 1867).
+Exhausted travelers, including daimyo lords, merchants, and pilgrims, could get here some food, lodging, and entertainment.
+In 1843 the town had over 717 residents.
+This Edo period town (1603 - 1867) is famous for the novelist Shimazaki Toson (1872 – 1943).
+He was born in Magome and created well-known novels like Ie (The Family) and Yoake-mae (Before the Dawn).
+In 1849 Magome was nearly destroyed by a catastrophic fire and the traditional houses you see today were restored during the 20th century.

 Location Show map

-Magome belongs to the city Nakatsugawa and is located within the Gifu Prefecture.
+Magome belongs to the city of Nakatsugawa and is located deep in the Japanese Alps within the Gifu Prefecture.

 How to get to Magome?